hongh233/TigerTalk/README.md

 </div>

 ---
+## How to Deploy

+This project is deployed on AWS.
+Frontend is on S3 and backend is running on EC2 server.
+There is a recommended tutorial video on how to do this by Phegon Dev: https://www.youtube.com/watch?v=YC7NBNICGeY

+---
 ## Tips
 1.Ensure you have Maven installed on your system.
 You can check by running `mvn -v` in your terminal.
 If Maven is not installed, you can download and install it from [Apache Maven's official site](https://maven.apache.org/download.cgi).

-2.If you have installed maven but backend code still showing wrong syntax, going to ./backend/pom.xml, right click on it and choose: Add as Maven Project
+2.If you have installed maven but backend code still showing wrong syntax, going to `./backend/pom.xml`, right click on it and choose: Add as Maven Project

 2.IntelliJ IDEA is a recommended IDE on this project.